-- 2110.
-No county elections official may refuse to deputize any person to register voters because of ancestry, marital status, political affiliation, or any characteristic listed or defined in Section 11135 of the Government Code. - SEC.
-31. Section 11015 of the Government Code is amended to read: - 11015.
+2110.
+No county elections official may refuse to deputize any person to register voters because of ancestry, marital status, political affiliation, or any characteristic listed or defined in Section 11135 of the Government Code.

+11015.
 No state funds under the control of an officer or employee of the state, or of any agency thereof, shall ever be used for membership or for any participation involving a financial payment or contribution, on behalf of the state agency, or any individual employed by or associated therewith, in any private organization whose membership practices are discriminatory on the basis of any characteristic listed or defined in Section 11135.
-This section does not apply to any public funds which have been paid to an individual employee or officer as salary. - SEC.
-32. Section 11131 of the Government Code is amended to read: - 11131.
+This section does not apply to any public funds which have been paid to an individual employee or officer as salary.

+11131.
 No state agency shall conduct any meeting, conference, or other function in any facility that prohibits the admittance of any person, or persons, on the basis of ancestry or any characteristic listed or defined in Section 11135, or that is inaccessible to disabled persons, or where members of the public may not be present without making a payment or purchase.
-As used in this section, "state agency" means and includes every state body, office, officer, department, division, bureau, board, council, commission, or other state agency.
+As used in this section,

+1 "state agency" means and includes every state body, office, officer, 2 department, division, bureau, board, council, commission, or other